ExpressionEngine/ExpressionEngine-User-Guide/source/add-ons/emoticon/index.rst

 Note the "column" parameter in the emoticon tag.
 It allows you to specify how many columns of smilies the table will show.

-ExpressionEngine will then automatically populate the table with all of the smiley images that you have in whatever directory you have specified as your "smilies" directory in the :menuselection:`Admin --> System Administration --> Emoticon Preferences` section of the Control Panel.
+ExpressionEngine will then automatically populate the table with all of the smiley images that you have in whatever directory you have specified as your "smilies" directory in the :menuselection:`Settings --> Content & Design` section of the Control Panel.

 Creating or Modifying Emoticons
 -------------------------------